 Another simple method of keeping your brew cool is to place your carboy

 directly in front of an air conditioning vent.
 This will allow your brew to receive the initial cool blast of air before it circulates through your home.
 Ideally, this means you won’t have to crank down the temperature too low.

-Some home brewers recommend placing your carboy in a basin filled with water and adding 1-2 ice packs or frozen water bottles.
-The ice packs or water bottles should be replaced twice a day to keep your brew properly cool.
+Some craft brewers recommend placing your carboy in a basin filled with water and adding 1-2 ice packs or frozen water bottles.
+The packs or water bottles should be replaced twice a day to keep your brew properly cool.

 North Slope Chillers and Brewing

 If you’re looking to produce a high-quality brewed beverage, it’s important that you choose a temperature control method that doesn’t involve a lot of guess work.
 Portable chillers are an effective option that will keep your brew at precisely the correct temperature with very little effort.
 This advanced water chiller requires only a power connection and is easy to set up and relocate.
-If you’re serious about quality brewing, consider adding a North Slope Chiller to your beer fermentation process.
+If you’re serious about quality brewing, consider adding a North Slope Chiller to brewing setup.